Patrick Syme: Works

+His most famous work was Werner's Nomenclature of Colours (1814), which was influential among nineteenth-century naturalists.
+Charles Darwin took a copy on the HMS Beagle and used it throughout the voyage to describe the colours of natural history specimens in his notes.

 Family

 Syme married Elizabeth Boswell of Balmuto daughter of Claud Irvine Boswell, Lord Balmuto, the judge.
 She had been his pupil since about 1810, the couple eloped in 1822, and her family's disapproval of the match was permanent.
 John Thomas Irvine Boswell the botanist was their son.